geofabrik/OpenRailRouting/README.md

 * `graphhopper.graph.location=./graph-cache`: directory where the graph should be read from (default: `./graph-cache`)

 Followoing arguments have to be provided (not as Java system variables).
-You can retriev this list by calling
+You can retrieve this list by calling
 `java -jar target/railway_routing-0.0.1-SNAPSHOT-jar-with-dependencies.jar match config.yml`